 |Mr. Bubble has got bath-time covered, clearly.|

-As I stated, we open in the present with a young boy sitting in the tub whilst he's covered in grim being asked by his mother, "How did you make such a mighty mess?"
-The young man, named Jake, proceeds to tell his mother about how he and his friend Olivia were having fun on the playground when the jungle gym which resembled a space-ship turned into an actual ship and blasted them off into space towards the Moon.
+As I stated, we open in the present with a young boy sitting in the tub whilst he's covered in grime being asked by his mother, "How did you make such a mighty mess?"
+The young man, named Jake, proceeds to tell his mother about how he and his friend Olivia were having fun on the playground when the jungle gym--which resembled a space-ship--turned into an actual ship and blasted them off into space towards the Moon.
 This of course raises the question of if Jake and Olivia somehow discovered the way to activate a secret spaceship hidden in plain sight by the Government, or if Jake is just a Goddamned liar.
 Us readers must suspend our disbelief at Jake's claims, however, lest his whole story fall apart.

 Things get weirder however, as Jake and Olivia realize the moon is actually made out of cheese and proceed to throw the sticky cheese at one another--thankfully they know better than to eat moon cheese, even if they aren't smart enough to avoid mysterious space-goo.

 Marvels," had the reader view heroes from the same perspective as everyday folk, "Mighty Bubble," is taking a similar tone.
 It keeps us--the reader--out of Mighty Bubble's head, instead presenting him as a surreal and imposing force, not unlike the Superman comics that treat the character more as an otherworldly deity as opposed to the tales where we have first-person narration from the heroes' perspective.